create3000/x_ite/docs/_posts/getting-started.md

 [Learn more about how XHTML and X3D can operate together.](dom-integration)

 We show you a simple example how you can manipulate the X3D DOM in JavaScript like you would do it with any HTML.

-## Using Firefox, Chrome and Opera with Local Files

-X_ITE makes use of the XMLHttpRequest object to load files and there's no way round that.
-But that means files loading using the file:// scheme protocol are subject to the same origin policy and are handled as cross origin requests (CORS) and cross origin requests are only supported for protocol schemes: http, data and https.
-That means X_ITE cannot have access to this files.

-To work around this problem you must set up a localhost server, than you can access your local files under the web address http://**localhost**/...
-This can be done using XAMPP from the <https://www.apachefriends.org> website.
-XAMPP is a completely free, easy to install Apache distribution containing MariaDB, PHP, and Perl.
-The XAMPP open source package has been set up to be incredibly easy to install and to use.

-MacOS users can use [Personal Web Server](https://apps.apple.com/de/app/personal-web-server/id1486323797?mt=12), which can serve files through a web server, and is very easy to use.

 ## Report a Bug